JeazW/OctpusDocs/src/pages/docs/security/caiq/index.md

 We use the Consensus Assessments Initiative Questionnaire Lite (CAIQ-Lite) from the [Cloud Security Alliance](https://cloudsecurityalliance.org/star/caiq-lite/) as a baseline mechanism to express our security posture in real terms and to provide security control transparency.

 We've made this publicly available to help customers assess our security posture for their own vendor management initiatives.
-Please reach out to our security people over at [security@octopus.com](mailto:security@octopus.com) if you have any queries.
+Please reach out to our security people over at [security@yamldoc.liuyan.wang](mailto:security@yamldoc.liuyan.wang) if you have any queries.

 ## Application & Interface Security